 The following example is meant to illustrate this idea more clearly.
-In matching two homologous structural (T1 weighted) MRI images from different subjects one might simply use eqn(7) and proceed in an analogous way to the PET - PET normalization in the previous section.
-However in so doing one would be implicitly matching white matter to white matter (because in T1 weighted images white/non-white boundaries dominate).
+In matching two homologous structural (T1-weighted) MRI images from different subjects, one might simply use Equation (7) and proceed in an analogous way to the PET-PET normalization in the previous section.
+However, in so doing one would be implicitly matching white matter to white matter (because in T1-weighted images white/nonwhite boundaries dominate).
 A useful extension would be to segment the images into gray matter and white matter and match gray matter to gray matter and white to white.
-This can be effected simultaneously with eqn(10) and is simply implemented by chosing $\gamma_i$ to perform a (crude) segmentation.
+This can be effected simultaneously with Equation (10) and is simply implemented by chosing $\gamma_i$ [.] to perform a (crude) segmentation.
 In the present example we used:

-$$\gamma_i \{ \Omega(x) \} = c(x) \exp(-(\Omega(x) - v_i)^2/2\sigma^2)$$ 11 where $v_1$ corresponds to the average gray matter intensity levels (0.52 of the image maximum) and $v_2$ corresponds to white matter levels (0.86 of the image maximum). $\sigma$ controls the width of the 'segmentation window' (we used 0.3). c(x) was a convolution kernel of FWHM 4 voxels to ensure that smoothness constraints were met.
-Note that this 'segmentation' is not very rigourous but is sufficiently good for the current purposes.
+$$\gamma{i} \{\Omega(x)\} = c(x) \exp(-(\Omega(x) - v{i})^{2}/2\sigma^{2})$$ (11)

+where $v_1$ corresponds to the average gray matter intensity levels (0.52 of the image maximum) and $v_2$ corresponds to white matter levels (0.86 of the image maximum). $\sigma$ controls the width of the "segmentation window" (we used 0.3). c(x) was a convolution kernel of full width at half maximum (FWHM) 4 voxels to ensure that smoothness constraints were met.
+Note that this "segmentation" is not very rigourous but is sufficiently good for the current purposes.

-The results of this analysis are shown in figure 8.
+The results of this analysis are shown in Figure 8.
 The object image (that to be spatially transformed) is seen in the upper left panel and the reference image is seen in the upper right panel.
-The lower panels show the transformed object images (lower left) and the same superimposed on the reference image (lower right panel).
-The reshaping of the object image is particularly pronounced in the bottom right (occipital) region (Figure 8 lower left).
-The two segmentation functions were applyed to both the spatially normalized object image and the reference MRI images (omitting the convolution) to reveal the conjoint spatial matching of gray matter (Figure 9 upper panels - transformed object and reference images) and white matter (lower panels).
-Generalization to three dimensions is only a question of computer resources, however the resources required to manipulate volumetric high resolution MRI data should not be underestimated.
+The lower panels show the transformed object image (lower left) and the same superimposed on the reference image (lower right panel).
+The reshaping of the object image is particularly pronounced in the bottom right (occipital) region (Fig. 8, lower left).
+The two segmentation functions were applied to both the spatially normalized object image and the reference MRI images (omitting the convolution) to reveal the conjoint spatial matching of gray matter (Fig. 9, upper panelstransformed object and reference images) and white matter (lower panels).
+Generalization to three dimensions is only a question of computer resources; however, the resources required to manipulate volumetric high resolution MRI data should not be underestimated.